 Agriculture & Mining Company: No standard operating procedure is in place for physical tagging of assets; location managers are responsible to review their property ledger on a regular basis.

-Healthcare, Pharmaceuticals, Biotech Member: We have centralised locations that send asset tags to the individual BU’s when assets are created, but we only tag movable lab items, equipment and machinery.
+Healthcare, Pharmaceuticals, Biotech Member: We have centralized locations that send asset tags to the individual BUs when assets are created, but we only tag movable lab items, equipment, and machinery.

 Consumer Products & Services Member: Some sites use sticker tags – others use bar code tags or RFID tags.